yao-creative/yiyaotan-site/content/_index.md

 # Welcome!

 I'm Yao, a postgraduate student passionate about Mathematics and Computer Science.
-Here you'll find my projects, research work, and thoughts on various topics.
+Here you'll find my projects, research, and thoughts on various topics.

 Pictured above: Spring in Oxford!

-The pictures from each section and landing pages on this website I've either taken or is from one of my projects, usually captioned on the page.
-Perhaps for book reviews and more abstract concepts in the blog some pictures are borrowed.
+The pictures on each section and landing page of this website are either ones I've taken or images from one of my projects, usually captioned on the page.
+For book reviews and more abstract concepts on the blog, some pictures may be borrowed.